 Levan

-A newer addition to the London restaurant scene, Levan has wasted no time in garnering itself quite the reputation.
+A newer addition to the London restaurant scene when it opened, Levan restaurant in Peckham has wasted no time building itself a real reputation.

-There’s a focus here on organic wine paired with cuisine that’s inspired by the great cities of the world – Paris, Berlin, Barcelona and, of course, London itself.
+Organic wine paired with cuisine inspired by the great cities of the world, Paris, Berlin, Barcelona, and London itself.

 Jose

-Head chef Jose Pizarro has created an amazing Spanish-style tapas bar that’s worthy of carrying his name.
+Head chef Jose Pizarro has created an excellent Spanish-style tapas bar that’s worthy of carrying his name.

 Kricket